waleedinamdev/waleedinamdev/README.md

 <br/>

-> 🔥 &nbsp; My avatar is literally a flaming baseball.
-No explanation needed.
->
 > 🌙 &nbsp; I code best late at night when the world goes quiet.
 >
 > 🎨 &nbsp; I care way too much about how things *look*, not just how they *work*.
 >
 > 📖 &nbsp; I believe every great UI tells a story.
->
-> ⚾ &nbsp; Baseball fan first, developer second — but only barely.

 <br/><br/>